 Cultivate customer loyalty

-Twitter has over 200 million active users worldwide — and more are signing up every day.
-It is highly likely that your customers, and potential customers, use Twitter.
-Use this to your advantage by making Twitter another platform with which to communicate with your target audience.
-If your customers are on Twitter, it’s almost certain that they will tweet about their experiences with your company, good or bad.
-If you have a Twitter account for your business, you can respond to those comments.
+Think of Twitter as another platform on which to communicate with your target audience.
+If your customers are on Twitter, they might comment about their experiences with your company, good or bad.
+If you know how to use Twitter for your business, you can respond responsibly to those comments.

-Twitter is a perfect avenue to maintain a dialogue with your customers.
+Twitter is a perfect avenue to maintain a real-time dialogue with your customers.

 Every savvy businessperson keeps up with the latest news and trends in their industry.
 Twitter is another way you can accomplish this.
-But don’t just keep up…establish yourself as a thought leader within your industry!
-Participating in conversations with other industry insiders will add valuable muscle to your brand.
+But don’t just keep up … establish yourself as a thought leader within your industry by sharing tips and tricks, and retweeting relevant content from other Twitter users.
+Include links to related content on your blog or website.
+Participating in conversations with other industry insiders also will build your brand’s muscle.